mslinn/cli-loop/README.md

 Both the `bin/run` and `bin/rerun` scripts enable remote debugging on port 5005, which is IntelliJ IDEA's default remote debugging port.
+The debug setup persists each time `rerun` relaunches the program.